Timothée Chalamet and Pete Davidson mock Newsmax with a hilarious Jets sketch on 'SNL' - KRDO

 “Ohhhhh, OK!
 The NFL!”
 Chalamet and Davidson sarcastically retort.

-“I have in my hand right here, sworn affadavits from 500 Jets fans who swear they witnessed the Jets win,” Chalamet yells passionately.
+“I have in my hand right here, sworn affidavits from 500 Jets fans who swear they witnessed the Jets win,” Chalamet yells passionately.

 Davidson backs him up saying, “There’s eight million Jets fans out there.
 Eight million. they have nothing to gain by lying about this.”